jeredm/simplefit/README.md

+# SimpleFit
-This application is a test of semantic-ui-react.
+This application is an experiment with semantic-ui-react using react with redux and MongoDB.
-This is a simple fitness application.
-The idea is that each user can log one fitness event a day.
+It is a simple fitness application in that each user can log one fitness event a day.
+Each user tries to reach the minimum number of workouts each week to be eligible for a grand prize at the end of quarter.
+Length of workout is not the focus of this application as it is about being consistent.
+Each team can decide what the minimum type for a qualifying workout should be.

-The Fit Record is a sum of all of the activity as well as a progress indicator for the week.
-Users can be separated into teams to create competition.
-Achievements that can be completed based on the type, or amount, of fitness activities.
-User accounts will be needed and there may be the need to hide specific activity.
-The Home view can be a place to show current activity for teams, new activity ideas, etc.
+## Features
+- Fit Record: Track individual progress throughout the week and for the quarter
+- Teams: Users can participate in a team to see team member progress and compete with team members
+- Activity Feed: The Home page displays activities for teams you participate in

+## Ideas
+- Achievements: Maybe users gain achievements for hitting a total number of workouts for a given activity type, workouts in a row, diversity of workouts
+- Team vs Team Competition: Teams compete for the most workouts in a quarter

 Both a server and a client need to be started to run the application.
 The server is started in the server folder just like the client with `npm start`.

-TODO database information
+You will need MongoDB installed and running.
+The database setup is named "simplefit" and should be created when you start the server.
+This name is set in `config.js`.
+It can be manually set or use an environment variable.

+## Boiler Plate for create-react-app is Below:
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.